cmuarborist/cmuarborist-core/README.md

 To test if your embeddings (or, more generally, your node feature vectors) have enough signal to predict taxonomy parents, we recommend running CRIM first (since it is a simpler model, and easier/faster to train).

-If CRIM performs reasonably well, Arborist will further improve performance by exploitng the latent heterogenous edge semantics (if any) present in the taxonomy.
+If CRIM performs reasonably well, Arborist will further improve performance by exploiting the latent heterogenous edge semantics (if any) present in the taxonomy.

-If Arborist is converging too slowly, try re-running the training script by setting the `loss_type='sgns'` to disable the margin loss.
+If Arborist is converging too slowly, try re-running the training script by setting the `loss_type='sgns'` in the call to `fit`, to disable the margin loss.
+If that helps, play around with the `upweight` hyperparameter that helps the margin loss converge.

 ## Quickstart: Arborist on the Wordnet Taxonomy